safayetdib/js-junks/junks.md

 }
 ```

-## creating triangle / arrow-box with border for popup or dialogue box
+## Creating triangle / arrow-box with border for popup or dialogue box

 ```
 .arrow {